jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.18 Fd8Pointer

-Calculates an FD8 flow pointer raster from an input DEM..
+Calculates an FD8 flow pointer raster from an input DEM.

 *Parameters*: